-Roth individual retirement accounts have tax rules you should be aware of, especially regarding Roth IRA eligibility, contributions and withdrawals.
+Roth individual retirement accounts have tax rules you should be aware of, especially regarding Roth individual retirement account eligibility, contributions and withdrawals.
 Knowing these Roth IRA rules can help reduce what you pay in taxes and grow your retirement savings.

 What Is a Roth IRA?